-Bournemouth Symphony Orchestra have a long and illustrious history that spans over 120 years, which has seen the ensemble work with such historic figures as Bartok, Sibelius, Holst, Stravinsky, and Vaughan-Williams, among many others.
-The orchestra gives over 160 performances each year, collaborating with world-class conductors and soloists keeping them at the forefront of the UK orchestral music scene.
+Bournemouth Symphony Orchestra is the resident orchestra at Colston Hall, performing a series of concerts here every year.
+Since its foundation in 1893 the ensemble has worked with such historic figures as Bartok, Sibelius, Holst, Stravinsky, and Vaughan-Williams, among many others.
+The orchestra gives over 150 performances each year, collaborating with world-class conductors and soloists keeping them at the forefront of the UK orchestral music scene.

 Away from the concert hall and recording studio, the orchestra is committed to engaging new audiences through their education and community department, BSO Resonate.
 BSO musicians also take part in an extensive array of community outreach projects.

 Bristol Choral Society